-- All materials or supplies which are used in the testing process are sterile. - Sterility is to be proven in the lab using a non-selective growth media as appropriate. - For chromogenic/fluorogenic media, add the media to sterile DI water and incubate at the appropriate time and temperature. - For other media incubate a uninnoculated aliquot at the appropriate time and temp. - For media made as concentrates, such as double-strength, the medium is to be diluted with sterile DI water before incubation. - Diluent (e.g. Di water, reagent water, peptone water, buffer water) - Sterility is to be determined once per lot of both purchased and lab prepared batches and/or lots of the following: - Funnels - Sample containers - Pipets or graduated cylinders - Membrane filters - Petri dishes - Multi-well plates and trays - Test tubes or centrifuge tubes - o Batch of media, either purchased or lab-made - Batch of dilution/buffer water, either purchased or lab-made - Certificates of Analysis are to be retained in accordance V1M2 Records Retention and the lab's QA manual.
+- · All materials or supplies which are used in the testing process are sterile. - Sterility of materials other than media is generally proven in the lab using a nonselective growth media as appropriate. - Sterility of media is proven in the lab as follows: - o For chromogenic/fluorogenic media, add the media to sterile DI water and incubate at the appropriate time and temperature. - For other media incubate a uninnoculated aliquot at the appropriate time and temperature. - For media made as concentrates, such as double-strength, the medium is to be diluted to single strength with sterile DI water before incubation. - o Diluent (e.g. Di water, reagent water, peptone water, buffer water) - Sterility is to be determined once per lot of commercially purchased and once per batch of lab prepared: - o Funnels - o Sample containers - o Pipets or graduated cylinders - o Membrane filters - o Petri dishes - Multi-well plates and trays - o Test tubes or centrifuge tubes - o Media - o Diluent - Certificates of Analysis are to be retained in accordance V1M2 Records Retention and the lab's QA manual.

-- Anything that touches the sample has to not contaminate the sample.
-Use of Aseptic technique is imperative. - The documentation of the checks needs to be retained and needs to include tracking numbers of materials and media used in this check.
+- Anything that touches the sample has to be sterile and not contaminate the sample.
+Use of Aseptic technique is imperative. - Documentation of the checks needs to be retained and include tracking numbers of materials and media used in the check.
 This may be accomplished as part of a receipt record or as a separate document.
 Certificates of Analysis that come with the materials need to be retained.
 The retention of the documents may be electronic provided it is spelled out in the Lab's QA Manual. - Materials which are used as intermediates are not necessarily required to be sterile.
-For example, when measuring reagent water to be added to

-PCA the graduated cylinder does not need to be sterile because the PCA will later be sterilized and tested for sterility.
+For example, when measuring reagent water to be added to plate count agar the graduated cylinder does not need to be sterile because the plate count agar will later be sterilized and tested for sterility.